 Switch is in a weird place

-What is a Floor Lamp?
+What Is a Floor Lamp?

 Floor lamps work the same as table lamps, but they are excellent space savers.
 You can set them up in any corner without a table, and they are usually longer for better lighting coverage.
 They come in various designs, making them excellent for their functions and their aesthetics.
-Adding floor lamps to your home can change your house's entire look and aesthetic—whether you are going for an industrial or rustic look.
+Adding floor lamps to your home can change your house’s entire look and aesthetic—whether you are going for a more industrial or rustic look.

 Where Can I Use a Floor Lamp?

 You can use a floor lamp for a variety of various purposes.
-You can use it as a primary source of light for rooms, or you can use it as an accent light that goes with the overall design of your living room or room.
+You can use it as a primary source of light for rooms, or you can use it as an accent light that goes with the overall design of your living room or bedroom.
 If you place a floor lamp in a corner, it can reflect light off the wall and give an ambient lighting effect.
 Plus, you can change the bulbs to a different color to make them appear different, depending on your mood.

 Floor lamps are not just for lighting.
 They also make excellent furniture pieces for interior design.
 Accent lighting is considered an element of interior design, and a floor lamp can also bring attention to a specific part of a room.